About the Sierra Family

 Coral Park has long been a family affair for the Sierras.

 María began interning and substituting at the school in 1981 while earning her BS from Florida International University.
-As a teacher of native and non-native Spanish speakers, María taught all levels of Spanish from S1 to AP Spanish Literature and Culture.
-She was Chair of the Department of World Languages and served the larger community as President of the Foreign Language Teachers of Dade County and Executive Director of the Florida Foreign Language Association.
+As a teacher of Spanish for native and non-native speakers, María taught all levels from S1 to AP Spanish Literature and Culture.
+She was Chair of the World Languages Department and served the larger community as President of the Foreign Language Teachers of Dade County and Executive Director of the Florida Foreign Language Association.
 She was Sponsor of the Spanish Interest Society, Sponsor of the Sociedad Honoraria Hispánica, Sponsor of the Classes of 1992 and 2003, and was certified by the National Board for Professional Teaching Standards for her teaching skills.

 After being a small business owner and an accountant for twenty years, Horacio switched careers and began tutoring ESOL students at Coral Park in 2004.
 He was Chair of the ESOL Department for five years and coached the Varsity and Junior Varsity Softball teams.
 Horacio, who earned his BS from Florida International University, loved mentoring students and served as Director of the school's College Advisory Program.
-From the mid 1980s through the early 2000s, Horacio managed dozens of youth softball teams at Tamiami Park and was the head of the Miami Mini-Canes travel softball organization, winning dozens of tournaments throughout Florida and the country.
+From the mid 1980s through the early 2000s, Horacio managed dozens of youth softball teams at Tamiami Park and was the head of the Miami Mini-Canes travel girls softball organization, winning dozens of NSA, ASA, and ISA tournaments throughout Florida and the United States.

-Their daughter, Lyan, who graduated from Coral Park in 1994, was Student Council President, an Aries yearbook editor, and a Varsity Volleyball player before earning a BS and MA in Public Relations from the University of Miami.
+Their daughter, Lyan, who graduated from Coral Park in 1994, was Student Council President, an Aries yearbook editor, and a Varsity Volleyball player.
+She went on to earn a BS and MA in Public Relations from the University of Miami.
 She is now Director of Public Relations for Royal Caribbean Cruise Lines.
-Their son, Horacio, who graduated from Coral Park in 2001, was the Rampage newspaper editor-in-chief before earning his BS in Communication from the University of Miami and his PhD in English from the University of Florida.
-He is now an Associate Professor of Language, Literature, & Cultural Studies at Bowie State University.
+Their son, Horacio, who graduated from Coral Park in 2001, was the Rampage newspaper editor-in-chief and the school's American Legion Boys State Representative.
+He earned his BS in Communication from the University of Miami and his PhD in English from the University of Florida.
+He is now an Associate Professor of Language, Literature, & Cultural Studies in Maryland.

 Other members of the extended family have also contributed to Coral Park's mission: Ángel Herrero, María's father, was a custodian and helped build the softball field dugouts; José Hernandez, María's uncle, was a food server in the cafeteria; Michael, Lili, Christopher, and Ciro, María's nephews and nieces, graduated from Coral Park in the early 2000s; and Carlos and Nikolas, María and Horacio's grandchildren, currently attend Coral Park.